- Amphibian Species of the World on Twitter

 Comment

 All members of this taxon were former members of the Eleutherodactylus diastema group.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
-Evol., 61: 543-583, in their study of Genbank sequences, confirmed the sister-taxon relationship of Diasporus and Eleutherodactylus.
+Evol., 61: 543-583, in their molecular study, confirmed the sister-taxon relationship of Diasporus and Eleutherodactylus.
 Hertz, Hauenschild, Lotzkat, and Köhler, 2012, ZooKeys, 196: 23-46, provided an identification key to the species of Central America as well as a preliminary phylogenetic tree.
 Köhler, 2011, Amph.
 Cent.
 Am.: 140–191, provided a key to the species of Diasporus in Central America and provided maps and photographs of the species.
 Batista, Köhler, Mebert, Hertz, and Veselý, 2016, Zool.
 J. Linn.
 Soc., 178: 267–311, reviewed the species of eastern Panama and provided a key to all species in the genus.
 Ospina-Sarria, Velásquez-Trujillo, Castaño Saavedra, Castillo, and Bolívar-García, 2022, PeerJ, 10(e12765): 1–21, provided a molecular tree of the species within the genus and a discussion of morphological characters previously considered synapomorphic for and within the group.

 Contained taxa (17 sp.):